Lee’s Headquarters at Gettysburg

 History & Significance

-In 2014, the Civil War Trust has an amazing opportunity to preserve the Mary Thompson House, which served during the Battle of Gettysburg as both the headquarters of Gen. Robert E. Lee and the site of some of the bloodiest scenes of the battle.
+In 2014, the Civil War Trust worked to preserve the Mary Thompson House, which served during the Battle of Gettysburg as both the headquarters of Gen. Robert E. Lee and the site of some of the bloodiest scenes of the battle.
 After a major fundraising effort, Lee's Headquarters was saved in 2015 and in 2016, the restoration progress kicked off.
 For the latest updates, check out our Lee's Headquarters Preservation Timeline »

 What is Lee’s Headquarters?

 Lee’s Headquarters, also known as the Mary Thompson House, is a one-and-a-half story stone house, situated on a 4.01-acre tract on the crest of Seminary Ridge, west of the town of Gettysburg on the north side of the Chambersburg Pike.
 During the Civil War the property was co-owned by Thaddeus Stevens, an influential and powerful Pennsylvania Congressman, and a 69-year-old widow named Mary Thompson.
 The still-extant James Henry Thompson House, owned by Mary’s son, is located on the south side of the road.

 On the afternoon of July 1, 1863, the Mary Thompson House and the land around it were caught in the maelstrom of a deadly and bloody struggle, as Confederate forces overran the final defensive positions of the Union 1st Corps west of Gettysburg.
 Union artillery and infantry occupied the section of Seminary Ridge on which the house still stands.